buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcConstraintResource/Types/IfcObjectiveEnum.md

 A constraint whose objective is to ensure satisfaction of a design intent provision.

 ### EXTERNAL
-A constraint whose objective is to synchronize data with an external source such as a file
+A constraint whose objective is to synchronize data with an external source such as a file.

 ### HEALTHANDSAFETY
 A constraint whose objective is to ensure satisfaction of a health and safety provision.